President's Daily Brief: Public awareness

-Usage by Presidents and Presidents-Elect
+Usage by presidents and presidents-elect

 During the 2012 re-election campaign, a former Bush administration official and President Barack Obama critic reported that "officials tell me the former president [Bush] held his intelligence meeting six days a week, no exceptions" (for a putative 86% in-person attendance record) though "Bush records [were] not yet available electronically for analysis".

 Obama records, by contrast in this analysis, showed that during "his first 1,225 days in office, Obama attended his PDB just 536 times—or 43.8 percent of the time.
 During 2011 and the first half of 2012 [within the 1,225 days analyzed], his attendance ... [fell] to just over 38 percent."
 Obama initiated electronic delivery of the written brief in 2014 and received it six days a week.

-In the first six weeks of the presidential transition of Donald Trump in 2016, the president-elect averaged about one PDB a week.
+In the first six weeks of the first presidential transition of Donald Trump in 2016, the president-elect averaged about one PDB a week.
 He had "participated in multiple PDBs in some weeks, CNN has learned.
 And the transition team said last week Trump would be increasing his PDB participation to three times a week."
 However, by the final weeks of his presidency Trump didn't have a single PDB listed on his schedule.

-During the presidential transition of Joe Biden in 2020, Biden and Vice-President-elect Kamala Harris gained access to the PDB in late-November 2020.
+During the presidential transition of Joe Biden in 2020, Biden and Vice President-elect Kamala Harris gained access to the PDB in late November 2020.
 Upon taking office, Biden started committing to receiving the PDB on most days, with Harris in attendance.

+In the second presidential transition of Donald Trump in 2024, President-elect Trump began to receive PDBs starting in November 2024.
+On May 9, 2025, Politico reported that Trump had sat for only 12 PDBs since taking office, which would be an average of one PDB every nine days.